Beehive Documentation

 mkdir -p $PROJECT_DIR && cd $PROJECT_DIR

-1. Download and install Miniconda for this project:
+1. Create a virtual environment for this project:

 1. Create a project environment file: